pinecoders/pinecoders.github.io/techniques/dsp/README.md

 ### Impulse-Step Response Equivalence

-As said in the transient signals section, the cumulative sum of an unit impulse give an unit step, this is also true for their response, that is the step response of a system is the cumulative sum of the system impulse response and the impulse response of a system is the 1st difference of the system step response.
+As mentioned in the transient signals section, the cumulative sum of a unit impulse gives a unit step.
+This is also true for their response, that is the step response of a system is the cumulative sum of the system's impulse response, and the impulse response of a system is the 1st difference of the system's step response.

 ```
 ImpulseResponse = change(f(step))